Usage¶

 --reference references/GRCm38.76.t2onc.star

-argument should point to a sample directory (which
+Here, the --sample_dir argument should point to a sample directory (which

-was previously generated by imfusion-insertions
+was previously generated by imfusion-insertions).
+The --reference

 argument should point to the reference that was used to identify insertions.

-can be used to indicate
+Two optional arguments --paired and --stranded can be used to indicate

 whether the alignment contains paired-end sequencing data and to indicate the